gamaral/marshmallow_h/README.md

 base directory and run the following commands:

 	cd build
-	cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-buildroot.cmake ..
+	cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-buildroot.cmake -C ../cmake/Cache-raspberrypi.cmake ..

-At this point you can configure manually using the following command:
+At this point you can configure manually using the following command **(optional)**:

 	make edit_cache